guest:~]$ cd info && htmlview info.html

 >

 I did this so that the site can be changed to your needs.
 If you suffer from colorblindness, you can tweak the colors.
 If you need to get rid of some animations, you can do that too.
 I want this site to be accessible by design, and not just as an afterthought.
+As a bonus, adding new layouts for content becomes a whole lot easier, along with debugging.

 >